 Samples of floating plastic rubbish were collected by the team from 120 sites along 1500km of shoreline on the eastern margin of the Red Sea during voyages in 2016-2017.
 The debris was captured in plankton nets dragged slowly just below the sea surface and the fragments were then painstakingly sorted into material type and size.

 Three-quarters of the collected rubbish was rigid fragments of broken objects.
-Plastic film, such as bags or wrapping, made up 17% percent, but there were only small amounts of fishing lines or nets (6%) and foam (4%).
+Plastic film, such as bags or wrapping, made up 17 percent, but there were only small amounts of fishing lines or nets (6 percent) and foam (4 percent).